cathalnoonan/d365-organization-editor/readme.md

 ## Browser compatibilty / Known issues
 Tested in:
 - Chrome
-  - No known issues
+  - No specific issues
 - Firefox
-  - No known issues
+  - No specific issues
 - Edge
-  - No known issues
+  - No specific issues